nextcloud/encryption-recovery-tools/README.md

 In order to use the script you have to configure the given values below:

 * **`DATADIRECTORY`** - this is the location of the data directory of your Nextcloud instance, if you copied or moved your data directory then you have to set this value accordingly, this directory has to exist and contain the typical file structure of Nextcloud
-* **`INSTANCEID`** - this is a value from the Nextcloud configuration file, there does not seem to be another way to retrieve this value
+* **`INSTANCEID`** - this is a value from the Nextcloud configuration file, there does not seem to be another way to retrieve this value, you can provide an array of values if you are uncertain which value is correct and all of them will be tried out
-* **`SECRET`** - this is a value from the Nextcloud configuration file, there does not seem to be another way to retrieve this value
+* **`SECRET`** - this is a value from the Nextcloud configuration file, there does not seem to be another way to retrieve this value, you can provide an array of values if you are uncertain which value is correct and all of them will be tried out
-* **`RECOVERY_PASSWORD`** - this is the password for the recovery key, you can set this value if you activated the recovery feature of your Nextcloud instance, leave this value empty if you did not acticate the recovery feature of your Nextcloud instance
+* **`RECOVERY_PASSWORD`** - this is the password for the recovery key, you can set this value if you activated the recovery feature of your Nextcloud instance, leave this value empty if you did not acticate the recovery feature of your Nextcloud instance, you can provide an array of values if you are uncertain which value is correct and all of them will be tried out
-* **`USER_PASSWORDS`** - these are the passwords for the user keys, you have to set these values if you disabled the master key encryption of your Nextcloud instance, you do not have to set these values if you did not disable the master key encryption of your Nextcloud instance, each value represents a (username, password) pair and you can set as many pairs as necessary
+* **`USER_PASSWORDS`** - these are the passwords for the user keys, you have to set these values if you disabled the master key encryption of your Nextcloud instance, you do not have to set these values if you did not disable the master key encryption of your Nextcloud instance, each value represents a (username, password) pair and you can set as many pairs as necessary, you can provide an array of passwords per user if you are uncertain which oasswird is correct and all of them will be tried out
 * **`EXTERNAL_STORAGES`** - these are the mount paths of external folders, you have to set these values if you used external storages within your Nextcloud instance, each value represents an (external storage, mount path) pair and you can set as many pairs as necessary, the external storage name has to be written as found in the `DATADIRECTORY/files_encryption/keys/files/` folder, if the external storage belongs to a specific user then the name has to contain the username followed by a slash followed by the external storage name as found in the `DATADIRECTORY/$username/files_encryption/keys/files/` folder, the external storage has to be mounted by yourself and the corresponding mount path has to be set
 * **`SUPPORT_MISSING_HEADERS`** - this is a value that tells the script if you have encrypted files without headers, this configuration is only needed if you have data from a VERY old OwnCloud/Nextcloud instance, you probably should not set this value as it will break unencrypted files that may live alongside your encrypted files